-- 1 Start up Voice Editor by double-clicking its icon.

-FIGURE If AppleTalk is enabled, you will get an alert message.
-Click "OFF". - 2 Choose "OMS Port Setup" from Voice Editor's "MIDI" menu, then select the port settings.
-In the following example, the tone generator is an MOTIF ES6/7/8 and its settings are applied to OMS.
+- 1 Start up Voice Editor by double-clicking its icon. - If AppleTalk is enabled, you will get an alert message.
+Click "OFF."
+It will take some time for AppleTalk to be disabled. - 2 Choose "OMS Port Setup" from Voice Editor's "MIDI" menu, then select the port settings.
+In the following example, the tone generator is an MOTIF-RACK and its settings are applied to OMS.